babayoga101/SkriptDrugs/README.md

 - Moonshine [Barley + Awkward Potion]

 Suggestions are always welcome!
 File them under the "Issues" section with the tag "Suggestions".
 Find a bug?
-File it under the "Issues" section with the tag "Suggestions".
+File it under the "Issues" section with the tag "Bugs".

 How to install:
  - Download this repository by clicking "Download as ZIP"
+ - Extract the .ZIP
  - Copy the .sk file
  - Paste it into:
 	[Folder where you keep server files]>Plugins>Skript>Scripts